isomerpages/nlb-biblioasia/articles-archive/features/_posts/vol-16-iss-3-oct-dec-2020/2020-10-13-betel-chewing.md

 Perhaps the most fundamental role of the betel quid was in promoting and strengthening social ties.[^16] Betel chewing served as a social lubricant, like communal eating or drinking alcohol:

 “Over a chew of betel, they might cogitate over the day’s problems, or gossip with a neighbour or just sit and relax.
-Chewing betel is a leisurely business and cannot be hurried over. [^17]
+Chewing betel is a leisurely business and cannot be hurried over." [^17]

 During social and business gatherings, it was *de rigueur* to welcome guests, friends, colleagues and relatives with a tray of betel quid ingredients.
 According to Reid, “Everyday hospitality consisted in the sharing of betel, not food.”[^18] Declining the quid was deemed as being disrespectful to the host, and those who did not chew would politely consume a betel leaf at least.
 The betel set was thus an indispensable part of Tamil, Malay and Straits Chinese homes.[^19] For some, it was treated like a sacred object that had to be respected.
 In Straits Chinese homes, placing a betel box on the floor instead of a table when one was seated on a chair was widely believed to invite bad luck.[^20]